Teacher Education (PDP)

 - Course challenge applicants will be considered according to generally established requirements and procedures.

-- Normally, students can enrol in course challenge for EDUC 405 only while enrolled in EDUC 401/402.
+- Normally, students can enroll in course challenge for EDUC 405 only while enrolled in EDUC 401/402.
 Additional full fees will be levied for challenging EDUC 405 regardless of whether the challenge is successful.

 - Course challenge credit for EDUC 405 will not be granted before successful completion of EDUC 401/402.